Why should you register your dog?

-Registration fees enable Council to deliver a wide range of animal management services including the pound, dog patrols and community information about responsible pet ownership.
+Registration fees enable the Council to deliver a wide range of animal management services including the Animal Management Centre, dog patrols and community information about responsible pet ownership.

-Download the Registration for Dogs (PDF, 609KB) and take this to your local Council office with a copy of your pet's microchip and desex certification originals.
+Download the Registration of Dog/Adoption Agreement (PDF, 90KB) and take this to your local Council office with a copy of your pet's microchip and desex certification originals.

-Download an Update of Animal Registration Details Form (PDF, 709KB) if any details have changed, and submit it to your local Council office.
+Download an Update of Animal Registration Details Form (PDF, 553KB) if any details have changed, and submit it to your local Council office.
 Have your pet registration details changed?